More detailed information about eczema including a management plan.

 Removing foods from your child's diet does not usually help eczema.

 Removing foods from your child's diet does not usually help eczema.
-Please discuss with your doctor .
+Please talk with your doctor about this.

-For information about managing and treating your child's eczema, see:
+For information about managing and treating your child's eczema, check A Management Plan To Help In Caring For Your Child's Eczema:

 Eczema care: 3 easy steps